splunk/splunk-connect-for-snmp/docs/configuration.md

 **SNMPv1/SNMPv2**

--   You can change the inventory contents in scheduler-config.yaml (`files: scheduler: config` part of `config_values.yaml`) and use the following command to apply the changes to the Kubernetes cluster.
+-   You can change the inventory contents in scheduler-config.yaml (`files.scheduler.config` part of `config_values.yaml`) and use the following command to apply the changes to the Kubernetes cluster.
     Agents configuration is placed in scheduler-config.yaml under the section **inventory.csv**, and the content below is interpreted as a .csv file